 The money was too good... that was their prostitute speaking.

-The Prostitute shows itself when you decide to stay in that relationship, or that job, that's not good for you, that is in fact possibly quite toxic, simply for economic or social safety.
+The Prostitute shows itself when you decide to stay in a relationship, or that job, that's not good for you.
+That is in fact, possibly quite toxic, simply for economic or social safety.

-Because your fear is, that if you strike out on your own, you won't be taken care of on a physical level - you'll lose your house, the clothes off your back, your family and friends.
+Because your fear is, that if you strike out on your own, you won't be taken care of on a physical level:

 Your Prostitute Archetype is here to test your faith.
 To test if you have faith in yourself and your Higher Power (whom, or whatever that may be).
 When you have this faith, then no one can buy you.

 Shelley's Prostitute Challenge